Local Living Italy—Tuscany San Gimignano

 Day 7 Rome (1B)

 Explore fascinating San Gimignano with its many museums, narrow medieval streets and looming towers, or shop 'til you drop in stores featuring handmade Italian leather goods and regional gastronomical delights such as olive oil and wine.
 Explore the Tuscan countryside by foot, scooter, rental car or tour.
 There's loads to see, taste and explore from castles to Chianti and Brunello vineyards to larger towns and cities like Siena and Florence.
 And the best part of Local Living?
 You don't have to pack your things and move every day!
-The Via Francigena, a historical path in use approximately 1000 years ago for those making pilgrimage between Cantebury, England and Rome, runs very close to the Local Living house and is great for those who wish to explore the Tuscan countryside by foot.
-Pack a picnic and set off by foot.
+The Via Francigena, a historical path in use approximately 1000 years ago for those making pilgrimage between Canterbury, England and Rome, runs very close to the Local Living house and is great for those who wish to explore the Tuscan countryside by foot.
+Pack a picnic and set off by foot to nearby Montauto for beautiful views of San Gimignano from afar.
 San Gimignano's weekly market is on Thursday mornings, but other nearby towns have markets between Tuesday and Saturday.
 Stop by, buy fresh produce directly from local farmers, and cook up a Tuscan feast.
 On Day 3, enjoy a day trip to Siena including an orientation walk by your CEO to point out some interesting areas of town.
 Sleep in or discover the region on your own on the morning of Day 4 before an included half-day cooking class in the afternoon.
 Savour your self-made regional delights over dinner.
 On Day 5, visit the San Gimignano market and buy some picnic ingredients to help power you through a walk through the Tuscan countryside to Colle Val d'Elsa, an ancient Tuscan town.
 While the town is interesting to check out, it's all about the journey consisting of a relatively easy 4-hour ridge walk.
 Picnic along the way on your market delights.
 In the evening, enjoy a wine tasting of some local wines before sitting down to a home-cooked dinner with Ugo.
 Day 6, enjoy a day trip to Florence with plenty of free time to check out local museums and plazas.
 While the group will travel together to Florence, the return time is flexible and can vary by each person's touristing stamina.
 The return ticket is provided, but you decide when to leave.
 Opt to go out for a final group dinner back in San Gimignano or cook together at the apartments.

 Included activities and day trips